Jack-Tilley/sitemappy/README.md

 ```

 ## Documentation
-Documentation can be found inside the code in the form of comments.
+Documentation can currently be found inside the code in the form of comments.

 (Standalone documentation coming soon...)